What is assertiveness?

 If you are going to be a better manager then you need to be as assertive as possible.
-You need to know what assertiveness is so I had better start by defining it.
+You need to know what assertiveness is so I’ll start by defining it.

 Assertive people know they have rights.
-Assertive people expect certain things.
+Because of this, assertive people expect certain things.
 They expect fair things in their work.
 These rights and expectations come with a caveat.
 They come with a responsibility to accord other people the same rights and expectations.
 So this idea of assertiveness adheres to a win-win approach to life.
 Adopting an “I get what I want and you get what you want” approach then means everyone is happy.

 Sounds simple so why are we not all doing more of it?